onsala-space-observatory/astromorph/astromorph_usage_guide.md

 You have to provide it with the following information
 - name of the file with a list of data filenames (`datafile = "filelist.txt"`)
-- network name, choosing from `"n_layer_resnet"` and `"cloudscanner"` (this name still needs to be changed).
+- network name, choosing from `"n_layer_resnet"` and `"amm"` (this name still needs to be changed).
-  These are 2 pre-designed neural network architectures to choose from, with the cloudscanner being more lightweight.
+  These are 2 pre-designed neural network architectures to choose from, with the amm being more lightweight.
 - representation size, the size of the vector that comes out of the neural network, under the header `[byol_settings]`.

 Other optional settings are: